4

 Not a clinical replacement

-A 30-minute online test cannot replace a 2-hour proctored clinical instrument like the WAIS or Stanford-Binet.
+A 30-minute online test cannot replace a 2-hour proctored clinical screening tool like the WAIS or Stanford-Binet.
 If you need a score for educational, employment, or medical decisions, see a licensed psychologist.

 Theoretical percentiles, not population samples